Faselei!

 is a tactical role-playing game developed by Sacnoth for the Neo Geo Pocket Color.
 It was published by SNK in 1999 in Japan and 2000 in the United Kingdom.
 A prospective North American release was cancelled when the console was pulled from sale.
-Following the exploits of the titular mech-piloting mercenary group during a civil war, the gameplay focuses on combat using mechs, with actions determined by commands imputed using a pool of action points.
+Following the exploits of the titular mech-piloting mercenary group during a civil war, the gameplay focuses on combat using mechs, with actions determined by commands input using a pool of action points.

 The game was the last title developed by Sacnoth under SNK, and their last for the Neo Geo Pocket Color.
 It was directed and written by Matsuzo Machida, had character designs by Miyako Kato, and music by Yoshitaka Hirota.
 In contemporary and retrospective reviews, Faselei! saw praise for its gameplay and technical achievements.
 Several journalists have named it one of the platform's best titles.
 Machida, Kato and Hirota would later collaborate on Sacnoth's Shadow Hearts series.